Ben Quinn

-Ben Mark Quinn (born 11 November 2004) is an Irish professional footballer who last played as a winger for NIFL Premiership club Portadown.
+Ben Mark Quinn (born 11 November 2004) is an Irish professional footballer who plays as a winger for NIFL Premiership club Cliftonville.

 Club career

 Youth career

 Born in Dublin, after playing for Cherry Orchard and St Patrick's Athletic, Quinn signed for Scottish club Celtic in 2019, signing a new contract in April 2023.

 Mansfield Town

 After leaving Celtic, Quinn signed for English club Mansfield Town in August 2024.
 Quinn made his Mansfield debut on 13 August 2024 in a 1–1 draw against Bolton Wanderers in the EFL Cup, being subbed off in the 63rd minute with Davis Keillor-Dunn replacing him.
 Bolton went on to win the Penalty shoot-out, however.

 Portadown

 On 29 September 2025, Quinn signed for NIFL Premiership club Portadown.
 On 4 October 2025, he made his debut for the club, scoring his first goal in senior football, in a 3–1 win over Glenavon at Shamrock Park.